How to Manage Secret Environment Vars in Xcode and CI

 The idea is to have a pair of .xcconfig

 files.
 One for example purposes.
-Another is to keep real secrets.
-The example file would be under source control, while the one with real secrets would be in git ignore.
+Another to keep real secrets.
+Example would be under source control, while the one with real secrets would be in git ignore.

 - Prepare dir for the stuff.
 For eg: